Amortized Bayesian Workflow: Introduction

 In this paper, we propose an adaptive workflow that consistently yields high-quality posterior draws while remaining computationally efficient.
 Our proposed workflow \emph{moves along the Pareto front}, enabling fast-and-accurate inference when possible, and slow-but-guaranteed-accurate inference when necessary (see \autoref{fig:pareto-front}).
 It combines the strengths of ABI and MCMC by incorporating diagnostic checks to guide inference decisions and reuse computations wherever possible.
-The resulting \emph{amortized Bayesian workflow} therefore offers a principled, scalable, and diagnostic-driven approach for efficient posterior inference on many observed datasets; see \autoref{fig:pull-figure} for a conceptual overview.
+The resulting \emph{amortized Bayesian workflow} therefore offers a principled, scalable, and diagnostic-driven approach for efficient posterior inference on many observed datasets; see \autoref{fig:pull-figure} for a conceptual overview.\footnote{The software implementation is available at \url{https://github.com/pipme/amortized-Bayesian-workflow}.} To summarize, our contributions are: \begin{itemize} \item Design of—and systematic guidance through—an adaptive Bayesian workflow for accelerating Bayesian inference, which combines the strengths of amortized inference, importance sampling, and MCMC in a theoretically motivated and modular manner. \item Empirical validation of the workflow and of its inference speedup, demonstrating the applicability of the workflow on both synthetic and large-scale, real-world problems. \end{itemize}